 A music practice room, with piano, is provided in each residence hall for student use.
 Practice rooms will be locked when not in use.

+RL.55.
 A student who wishes to use a practice room shall request the room be unlocked by the hall staff on duty and must leave his/her ID as collateral until the room is locked when the student notifies the office he/she is done.
+Students are also allowed to use the music practice room of other halls with special permission from a member of that residence hall's staff.
+Advance notice is necessary and doors must remain open.

+RL.56.
 Musical instruments or loud vocal music are not to be played or practiced in student rooms at a volume loud enough to disturb others.
 Students are encouraged to continue their musical studies while at MSMS.
 Private lessons are offered by several teachers in the Columbus area.
 Costs vary and are the responsibility of the parent or guardian.